The Eagles open on Friday at the Country Inn and Suites Elon Invitational

 The BC junior was discovered playing for the club team and plays a vital role in preparing Eagles pitchers

 Bourdon and Hoggarth lead the teams with five hits each

-Greg Sullivan is in his fourth season as an assistant coach for the Boston College baseball team.
+Greg Sullivan is in his fifth season as an assistant coach for the Boston College baseball team.
 He came to the Heights after spending four seasons as the head coach at Newbury College.

 Sullivan primary works with the outfielders, hitters and is one of the three primary recruiters on staff.
 During the summer, he is responsible for running the Boston College Baseball Camps.

 Since 2013, Sullivan has helped multiple players transition from the infield to the outfield and fill key roles for the Eagles.
 Current sophomore Michael Strem, juniors Logan Hoggarth and Chris Shaw and senior Travis Ferrick came to The Heights as infielders and have made the move to the outfield.

 In 2014, centerfielder Tom Bourdon and right fielder Shaw combined for 12 outfield assists as Bourdon's seven tied for 11th in the nation after the regular season.
 Shaw did not make an error in 105 chances in right after moving to the position after starting as a first baseman as a freshman.

 Sullivan was named Newbury College's first head coach in January 2007 and began laying the groundwork for the development of the program.
 In 2008, he was named the national Coach of the Year by the Association of Division III Independents.
 The Nighthawks earned the New England Collegiate Conference (NECC) Sportsmanship Award in each of his last two seasons.